FOLFIRINOX

 How is FOLFIRINOX given?

-FOLFIRINOX is given in a two-week cycle.
+FOLFIRINOX is given in a two week cycle.
 This means you will have the chemotherapy over two days, and then a break of 12 days before you have the next cycle.
 The break allows your body to recover.
 The number of cycles you have will depend on how the treatment is working and how chemotherapy affects you.
 Your chemotherapy team will talk to you about your treatment cycles.

-On the first day of each cycle, you will have an infusion of oxaliplatin, folinic acid and irinotecan.
-You will then have an injection of fluourouracil into a vein.
-This will all take about six hours, but check this with your chemotherapy team, as it may vary at different hospitals.
-After this you will have an infusion of fluourouracil over 46 hours.
+• After this you will have an infusion of 5FU over 46 hours.
 This is given through a small pump attached to your central line.
 You can have this at home by attaching the pump to a belt and carrying it around with you.
-You will then have a break from chemotherapy for the next 12 days.

 How is chemotherapy given?